-Customer service and marketing are often sees as independent processes by most businesses.
+Customer service and marketing are often seen as independent processes by most businesses.
 Indeed the differences are pretty obvious; marketing is acquiring new prospects and customer service is about keeping them happy.
 Both the departments have separate strategies and training procedures, and the employees of the respective departments could even be situated in different geographical locations.
 But do you really think they are independent of each other?

 No…. don’t say YES.
-Because, it is NOT
+Because it is NOT

 Look closely, these two processes often overlap, coincide and interchange.
-Just as eating a brownie by itself would be an ordinary dessert if not for ice cream, similarly had it not been for customer service, marketing would be boring and vice versa.
+Just as eating a brownie by itself would be an ordinary dessert if not for ice cream, similarly had it not been for customer service marketing would be boring and vice versa.
 Some things are always better when TOGETHER.

 We understand that you might be drooling.
 So, now that you have already placed an order for a brownie with ice cream online, I would like you to read ahead before you get busy eating.

-Business owners spend heaps of money, time and resources into market and drive customers into their website or storefront.
+Business owners spend heaps of money, time and resources into the market and drive customers into their website or storefront.
 However, creating a mere pathway for your customers is not enough.
-You need to make them aware about what services they will encounter once they reach the destination.
+You need to make them aware of what services they will encounter once they reach the destination.
 While good marketing is telling your customers why they should choose you; good customer service tells them whether they should come back or not.

-Your customer service reps have a better understanding about your customers when compared to the marketing team, considering their day to day tasks.
+Your customer service reps have a better understanding of your customers when compared to the marketing team, considering their day to day tasks.
 Hence, by using the data you gather from these customer interactions you can build a more efficient and focused marketing strategy.
 The best possible way to store and retrieve this data is by using a flexible customer service and marketing integrated CRM.

-In this article we look at the ways in which you can benefit by building a relationship between marketing and customer service
+In this article, we look at the ways in which you can benefit by building a relationship between marketing and customer service

 Customer service reps know your customers well